MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 > [!Note]
 >
-> The storing of environment variables as capabilites means when a agent runs the stored capability values are used to set the environment variables.
-This means that any changes to environment variables whilst the agent is running, will be not be picked up and used by any task.
+> The storing of environment variables as capabilites means that when an agent runs, the stored capability values are used to set the environment variables.
+This means that any changes to environment variables while the agent is running will be not be picked up and used by any task.
-> If you have sensitive environment variables that change and you need to not be statically stored as capabilities you can have them ignored by setting the `VSO_AGENT_IGNORE` environment variable with a comma delimited list of variables to ignore. `PATH` is a critical variable that if you are installing software you may want to ignore.
+> If you have sensitive environment variables that change, and you don't wish them to be stored as capabilities, you can have them ignored by setting the `VSO_AGENT_IGNORE` environment variable with a comma delimited list of variables to ignore. `PATH` is a critical variable that if you are installing software you may want to ignore.

 When you author a pipeline you specify certain **demands** of the agent.
 The system sends the job only to agents that have capabilities matching the [demands](../process/demands.md) specified in the pipeline.
 As a result, agent capabilities allow you to direct jobs to specific agents.